 In your example, you’re using your USB flash drive in perhaps the worst possible way for longevity.
-Database applications are notorious for writing to the disk a lot as tables, fields, indexes, and the like are updated.
+Database applications write to the disk a lot as tables, fields, indexes, and the like are updated.
 Even if you don’t write or update information in your database, the files may be updated with things like “last access” information and other administrivia.

 The result is the USB flash drive is being written to.
 A lot.

-With all that writing going on, reaching the failure point of some random bit or bits in the flash memory stick doesn’t seem that far-fetched.
-Remember, in the unluckiest case, it might only take one worn-out bit of information to render the entire contents unreadable.
+With all that writing going on, reaching the failure point of some random bit or bits in the flash memory stick doesn’t seem very far-fetched.
+Remember, in the unluckiest case it might only take one worn-out bit of information to render the entire contents unreadable.

 Using inexpensive flash memory